thosgood/this-weeks-finds/markdown/201-250/week222.md

 > There are people doing numerical long term stability analysis of the
 > solar system.
 From what I know, they are not just taking F=ma and
-> Newton's law of gravity, replacing dt by Δt and then integrating but
+> Newton's law of gravity, replacing dt by \Deltat and then integrating but
 > use much fancier spectral methods.
 Could somebody please point me to
 > an introduction into these methods?